BranchMetrics/web-branch-deep-linking-attribution/docs/cordova/1_intro.md

 # Branch Metrics Cordova SDK

 This README outlines the functionality of the Branch Metrics Cordova SDK, and how to easily incorporate it into a Cordova app.
-The Cordova SDK is a sliht modification of the Branch Web SDK, and includes all of the same API methods.
+The Cordova SDK is a slight modification of the Branch Web SDK, and includes all of the same API methods.

 Live demo of the Web SDK: [https://cdn.branch.io/example.html](https://cdn.branch.io/example.html)

-## Overview

-The Branch Cordova SDK provides an easy way to interact with the Branch API within your Cordova app.
-It requires no frameworks besides Cordova itself, and is only ~7K gzipped.

 To use the Cordova SDK, you'll need to first initialize it with your Branch Key found in your [Branch dashboard](https://dashboard.branch.io/#/settings).
 You'll also need to register when your users login with `setIdentity`, and when they logout with `logout`.